 Description: This course is the Advanced Placement curriculum in statistics.
 Topics include z-score analysis, binomial distribution interpretations, analysis of the normal curve, probability distributions, constructing and interpreting graphical displays, exploring bivariate data, sampling and experimentation.
 Use of a TI-84 graphing calculator is required.
-This AP course may require summer assignments to be completed.
 All enrolled students must sit for the AP Statistics exam in May.

-Course Name/#: College Calculus - 316

-Course Status: Elective Course Level: College Credit: 1
+Course Name/#: College Calculus - 316 Grade Level: 12 Course Status: Elective Course Level: College Credit: 1 Multiplier: 1.04 Fee: \$300 plus cost of textbook

-Course Name/#: College Calculus - 316

-Course Level: College Multiplier: 1.04

-Prerequisite: A grade of 80 or above in College Pre-calculus and a teacher recommendation

-Description: This course is intended for students with thorough knowledge of college preparatory math.
+Prerequisite: A grade of 80 or above in College Pre-calculus and a teacher recommendation Description: This course is intended for students with thorough knowledge of college preparatory math.
 The topics covered are functions and graphs, the derivative, interpretation of the derivative, differentiability, limits, definite integrals, the fundamental theorem, mathematical modeling, application of the derivative, and techniques of integration.
 Use of the computer and graphing calculator is required.
-Four undergraduate college credits are awarded for this class through Dutchess Community College in Poughkeepsie, NY.
+Four undergraduate college credits are awarded for this class through Mount St. Mary's College.

-Course Name/#: Advanced Placement Calculus AB - 317 Grade Level: 12

-Course Status: Elective Course Level: A.P.

-Credit: 1 Multiplier: 1.06

-Fee: \$200 plus cost of textbook + \$25 workbook

-Prerequisite: A grade of 85 or above in College Pre-Calculus and a teacher recommendation.
+Course Name/#: Advanced Placement Calculus AB - 317 Grade Level: 12 Course Status: Elective Course Level: A.P.
+Credit: 1 Multiplier: 1.06 Fee: \$250 plus cost of textbook + \$25 workbook Prerequisite: A grade of 85 or above in College Pre-Calculus and a teacher recommendation.